lindseysim/templatize/README.md

 Is married.
 ```

-You may also do an inverse section by replacing `#` starting prefix with `^`.
+You may also use an inverse section by replacing `#` starting prefix with `^`.
 Such sections will only be displayed if the section is evaluated to `false`.

 &nbsp; *Template:*